bioinfo-pf-curie/geniac/utils/docs/process.rst

 * it is provided as `deb`, `rpm` packages or any executable installer,
 * it is a windows executable that needs mono to be run,
-* it is whatever that needs a custom installation procedure
+* it is whatever that needs a custom installation procedure.

 Then see :ref:`process-custom-install`.